DanielBMarkham/Info-Ops/manuscript/chapter4.md

 In fact, it's still too early.
 Next up would be trying to go work on a weasel farm.
 That's about as **realized** an experience in the **Business** genre as you can get.
 You want the best way to have a successful weasel farm?
 Go work on a successful weasel farm and then branch out slowly on your own, using the lessons you've learned as you do the work.

 Most weasel farmers will not allow you to do that, however.
-Weasel farmers can be a viscous, selfish bunch, sadly.
+Weasel farmers can be a vicious, selfish bunch, sadly.

-(Note to all you guys out there wanting to form your own startup: this is mostly the steps you would go through to do that as well.
+(Note to all you guys out there wanting to form your own startup: these are mostly the steps you would go through to do that as well.
 Find somebody you'd like to help, then learn as much as you can at the **Business Abstract** level.
 Once you've exhausted that book work, get out in the field and connect yourself at the hip to people who are actually living in that world.
 During this time you will learn as much as you can at the **Business Realized** level, directly from the real people doing it.
 Most of what you learn will be non-verbal.
 Finally, when you feel you've exhausted that level, you're ready to move to the **System** genre and begin thinking about what you might want to build to help the people you've been attached to.)

 Sadly, since no weasel farmers will help you, you go back to the college.
 What sorts of tools do weasel farmers use?
 You don't want the brand names or feature lists.
 You just want to know what sorts of tools you'll need.
 Do you need a tractor?
 A weasel catapult?